johnnycwatt/financial-agent-stella/README.md

 3. Company News: '3: What is the latest news on Apple'
 4. General News: '4: Latest news on artificial intelligence'
 5. Highlights: '5: Give me todays update on Tesla, Apple, and Microsoft'
+6. Follow-up Query: '6: Tell me more about Nvidia's AI chips' or 'Tell me more about Tesla's new model'
 --------------------------------------------------

 Enter your query:
 ```
 Enter a query (Example: `5: Give me todays update on Tesla, Apple`) or type `exit` to quit.
-Use the task number prefix (1-5) to specify the query type.
+Use the task number prefix (1-6) to specify the query type.

 ### API Usage